 2. Scotts Lawn Pro Step 2 Weed Control Plus Fertilizer

 3. Scotts Lawn Pro Step 3 Lawn Fertilizer

 4. Scotts Lawn Pro Step 4 Lawn Fertilizer

-Today we'll be examining Step One of the Scotts Lawn Care DIY Program; Crabgrass Preventer Plus Fertilizer
+Today we'll be examining Step One of the Scotts fertilizer Program; Crabgrass Preventer Plus Fertilizer